ALEXANDER SPRING | BLUE GROTTO SPRING | BLUE SPRING, ORANGE CITY | KING SPRING | PARADISE SPRING | RAINBOW RIVER

-While in Florida we also did some diving in Blue Spring, located about an hour north of Orlando in Orange City.
+It seems every county in Florida has a Blue Spring.
+One such spring is located about an hour north of Orlando in Orange City.
 The spring gets to a depth of over 130 feet, but it becomes a cave dive at about 100 feet.
 There is a small cavern at about 20-35 feet, depending on where the water level is.
 The tree trunks you see in the photos are located about 20 feet down and are a great place to do your safety stop.
 You need to hold on to keep the current from pushing you to the surface.
 We had to pull ourselves down the rock walls to keep from being blown out by the current.
 This is definitely a high flow system.

 On one of our trips to Florida, we dove Blue Spring again and the water level was about 10 feet lower than the previous time.
 This caused less resistance at the surface, which meant a much stronger flow.
 We had to “climb” down the walls just to submerge.
 Not a recommended dive if you aren’t sure of you’re ability to do this.
 One slip and you shoot to the surface!

-After our snorkel, we went over to King Spring, located in Crystal River, to check out the plaque and do a quick cavern dive.
+We mentioned our first trip to Florida and scheduling a tour with the manatees in Crystal River.
+After our snorkel, we went over to King Spring, also located in Crystal River, to check out cavern, plaque and do a quick cavern dive.
 The cavern bottoms out at a depth of 55 feet and has some small rooms that can be penetrated with care.
 Make sure to do this dive only if you’re cavern certified or with a certified guide.